Sunday, December 8, 2013

 Then there's the moment of pure fan service.
 As Bram tears open the TARDIS console, we hear overlapping voices from the show's past: Susan, revealing the TARDIS' name; Ian, expressing disbelief at the suggestion of a police box being able to travel through time and space; the Third and Fourth Doctors, discussing dimensional transcendentalism; the Ninth Doctor, gloating over how "the assembled hordes of Genghis Khan couldn't get through those doors, and believe me they've tried."
 I rewound and rewatched that scene multiple times, just to try to pick out as many of the voice-overs as possible.

-But...
-Well...
-These are good moments.
-But that's all this episode has: A series of moments.
-You could argue the same of The Bells of Saint John, which was structured as a series of set pieces.
-But in that episode, each set piece was tied to the central story and advanced it.
-Here, the scenes just seem to exist at random, a collection of "cool stuff" designed to keep you from looking too closely at the plot.
+But... that's all this episode has: a bunch of moments.
+You could argue the same is true of The Bells of Saint John, which was structured as a series of set pieces.
+But each set piece in that episode genuinely advanced the story.
+Here, the scenes just seem to exist, a collection of "cool stuff" designed to keep you from looking too closely at the plot.

-The guest characters are also the most forgettable of the season.
+The guest characters are the most forgettable of the season.
 Yes, even moreso than the Soviet submarine crew in Cold War.
 There's nothing really wrong with the actors, who do a reasonable enough job with what they're given.
 What they're given, however, are thin sketches: the greedy one, the dumb one, the android who's more than he seems.
-None of them really move beyond those sketches until it's time for the greedy one to reform completely and unconvincingly in the space of about two minutes.
+None of them move beyond those basic descriptions until it's time for the greedy one to completely, implausibly reform in the space of about two minutes.

 To add insult to injury, it all ends with a reset button, putting this firmly in Star Trek: Voyager territory.
-The plot never really happens, the characters never really learn anything.
-It's just... there.
-Enough of the individual pieces work to make it quite watchable, but it's very far from good.
+The plot never really happens, and the characters never really learn anything.
+And though enough of the individual pieces worked that I didn't mind watching it, this episode ended up being very far from "good."

 Overall Rating: 4/10.